mrkaleArduinoLib/gbj_appthingsboard/README.md

 ## Fundamental functionality
 * The library utilizes internal timer for periodical data publishing to <abbr title="Internet of Things">IoT</abbr> platform.
-* The connection to Wifi and to ThingsBoard <abbr title="Internet of Things">IoT</abbr> platform is checked at every loop of a main sketch.
+* The connection to Wifi and to ThingsBoard IoT platform is checked at every loop of a main sketch.
+* The library utilizes main and alternative (fallback) IP address of an IoT platform.
+They might be ethernet and wifi addresses of the same ThingsBoard server.
-* If no connection to <abbr title="Internet of Things">IoT</abbr> platform is detected, the library starts the [connection process](#connection).
+* If no connection to IoT platform is detected, the library starts the [connection process](#connection).
-* The library subscribes to externally defined (in a main sketch) <abbr title="Remote Procedure Call">RPC</abbr> functions to interact with the <abbr title="Internet of Things">IoT</abbr> platform.
+* The library subscribes to externally defined (in a main sketch) <abbr title="Remote Procedure Call">RPC</abbr> functions to interact with the IoT platform.
-* The class from the library is not intended to be used directly in a sketch, just as a parent class for project specific device libraries communicating with <abbr title="Internet of Things">IoT</abbr> platform, e.g., `apptb_device`.
+* The class from the library is not intended to be used directly in a sketch, just as a parent class for project specific device libraries communicating with IoT platform, e.g., `apptb_device`.

 <a id="internals"></a>